lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

    >
    >By default, only the assets are downloaded.
 However, original renditions of image files are not downloaded if you are not [authorized by the administrator to have access to the original renditions of image files](../using/brand-portal-adding-users.md#main-pars-procedure-202029708).

-    * To speed up the download of asset files from Brand Portal, select **Enable download acceleration **option and [follow the wizard](../using/accelerated-download.md#main-pars-header-405749062).
-To know more about faster download of assets refer [Guide to accelerate downloads from Brand Portal](../using/accelerated-download.md).
+    * To speed up the download of asset files from [!DNL Brand Portal], select **Enable download acceleration** option and [follow the wizard](../using/accelerated-download.md#main-pars-header-405749062).
+To know more about faster download of assets refer [Guide to accelerate downloads from [!DNL Brand Portal]](../using/accelerated-download.md).

     * To apply a [custom image preset to the asset and its renditions](../using/brand-portal-image-presets.md#applyimagepresetswhendownloadingimages), select **Dynamic Rendition(s)**.
 Specify custom image preset properties (size, format, color space, resolution, and image modifier) to apply the custom image preset while downloading the asset and its renditions.
 To download only the dynamic renditions, delesect **Asset(s)**.